You are currently viewing How to Hide Cords and Other Eyesores in a Room

 Cluttered, Open Shelving

-Remove the clutter and put anything that absolutely has to stay in matching baskets.
+Remove the clutter and put anything that must stay in matching baskets.
 Less is more!
+We love these baskets for organizing shelves…

 Neatness and organization matter when it comes to open shelving in a “for sale” house.
 Take a look at this consultation client’s before and after.
 This simple transformation didn’t cost a dime, but it added instant value for potential buyers!